6 River Systems (6RS): Leading Provider of Autonomous Warehouse Robots

 6 River Systems’ Robot “Chuck”

-According to 6 River Systems, Chuck is the best mobile robot available for large, modular and multi-level workspaces, and comes with a variety of beneficial features as a top-tier warehouse automation bot.
+According to 6 River Systems, Chuck is the best mobile warehouse automation robot available for large, modular, and multi-level workspaces.
+It comes with a variety of beneficial features as a top-tier bot.
 These features include:

-- Diverse use cases, including for putaway, picking, counting, replenishment and sorting tasks.
+- Diverse use cases, including putaway, picking, counting, replenishment, and sorting tasks.

 - A highly configurable body capable of carrying multiple storage and sorting container types (outbound cartons, multiple totes, or canopies), as well as the ability to transport hanging garments, aid mixed picking methods (batch picking, zone picking, etc.), and incorporate equipment such as printers for on-the-go use.